Outdoor Education – Character development through the outdoors

 Assessment

-Each unit will be assessed through a combination of how well a student demonstrates the personal characteristics, practical tests and theory tests.
+Each unit will be assessed through a combination of how well a student demonstrates the transferable skills, practical tests, theory tests and self-management.

 Course cost